Puercosuchus: Classification and taxonomy

 A phylogenetic analysis performed by palaeontologist Sterling J. Nesbitt and colleagues in 2021 included a taxon representing what would later be named Puercosuchus as "Malerisaurus-like taxon PEFO".
 In their analysis, Puercosuchus was a derived member of Malerisaurine, which was the sister to a subclade including the herbivorous Shringasaurus and two species of Azendohsaurus.
 Within Malerisaurinae, Puercosuchus was found to potentially be closer to the North American species of Malerisaurus (M. langstoni) than to the Indian M. robinsonae, as well as to another large North American taxon represented by material previously referred to as Otischalkia from the Dockum Group of Texas.
+The same relationship between Puercosuchus and Malerisaurus spp. were recovered in an updated analysis following the redescription of Malerisaurus robinsonae by Saradee Sengupta and colleagues, irrespective of variations elsewhere within Allokotosauria.

-The cladogram below depicts the simplified consensus result of this analysis, where the uncertain relationships of Puercosuchus (as "Malerisaurus-like taxon PEFO") to other malerisaurines are presented as a polytomy:
+The cladograms below depicts the simplified consensus result of Nesbitt et al. (2021)—where the uncertain relationships of Puercosuchus (as "Malerisaurus-like taxon PEFO") to other malerisaurines are presented as a polytomy—and the results of Sengupta et al. (2024).
+Relationships in bolded terminal clades are not reproduced for simplicity.